xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 Google released [ML Kit](https://firebase.google.com/docs/ml-kit/), which is part of Firebase, last month at its I/O 2018.
 ML Kit allows developers to run machine learning models both on Android and iOS using TensorFlow Lite as framework.
-It includes ML models for common use cases like recognizing text, detecting faces, labeling images and more.
+It includes Machine Learning models for common use cases like recognizing text, detecting faces, labeling images and more.
-You an use these models out of the box without knowing anything about machine learning, which is cool.
+You can use these models out of the box without knowing anything about machine learning, which is cool.
 For some of these models you can also choose to run them on the device, for more privacy and speed, or in the cloud for more accuracy.
 The others will either run only on the device or in the cloud.
 But you can also easily deploy your own models and run them on iOS and Android without worrying about the specific formats and implementations for each one of them.

 Another feature of ML Kit is that it lets you update your model on the fly, without recompiling your app.
 This is very helpful if you want to keep improving your model and update it frequently.

-A disadvantage of ML Kit is that it only supports TensorFlow Lite which on iOS has no GPU support which can affect the performance of your models.
+A disadvantage of ML Kit is that it only supports TensorFlow Lite which on iOS has no GPU support up to now, which can affect the performance of your models.
 So, we decided to try it out and see how it really works.
 You can find [the code](...) used here with an example on GitHub.

+In this blog post we will focus on image classification although you can do many other tasks using ML Kit.
+Image classification algorithms have seen a huge improvement in recent years as neural networks have been used and constantly improved.
+One of the main image classification competitions is [ImageNet].
+ImageNet challenges algorithms to classify images into 1000 categories and success is often measured as having the lowest top-5 error rate, this means predicting the correct category with the first 5 predictions.
+Since 2011, this top-5 error rate has decreased from 26% to less than 4% thanks to convolutional neural networks and the vast research that has gone into them in recent years.
+Some of the most successful convolutional neural networks are quite computationally expensive but there are also others like [MobileNet](https://arxiv.org/abs/1801.04381) which achieves an error rate of about 8% but is still small enough to be run on a mobile device in real time.
+We will run MobileNet on an iPhone in this post.

 ## Running ML Kit on iOS